buonan/services-factory/README.md

 2. Add appropriate tests for new functionality
 3. Update documentation and examples
 4. Ensure thread safety where applicable
+5. Add REST API endpoints for new service management features

 ## License